Skreamzz/Ishwikiclone/Using-Alpine-Linux-repositories.md

 echo https://dl-cdn.alpinelinux.org/alpine/v3.12/community >> /etc/apk/repositories
 ```

-Details: The reason why iSH has it's own repositories is so that the app is entirely self-contained so that iSH with `apk` can pass app review.
+Note : The reason why iSH has it's own repositories is so that the app is entirely self-contained so that iSH with `apk` can pass app review.
 The repositories is a pseudo `apk` filesystem that when read, will actually download from App Store as on-demand resources.
 It also means that Apple can review all packages in iSH's repositories.